 The ARTAS robot carries out this process rapidly, accurately, and consistently according to the physician’s programmed specifications.
 Thanks to the microscopic precision of the image-guided technology, the robotic hair transplant system can avoid injury to follicles that can result when Follicular Unit Extraction (FUE) is performed using manual techniques.

-Dr. Bernstein appeared as a guest on The Bald Truth, where he was interviewed by Spencer Kobren, the show’s host, about the ARTAS® Robotic System for FUE hair transplant surgery and the latest updates to the robotic system.
-He also discussed increasing demand for both FUE procedures and hair transplants, in general, around the world.
+Dr. Bernstein appeared on The Bald Truth, where he was interviewed by the show’s host, Spencer Kobren, about the ARTAS® Robotic Hair Transplant system for FUE and the latest updates to the robot.
+He also discussed increased demand for FUE procedures, and hair transplants in general, around the world.

 Q: Why is using the robot to create recipient sites useful in a hair transplant? — S.K., Jersey City, NJ